AJWest22/MS4/README.md

 ## **About The Site**

- - The site currently has a total of 14 pages.
-Some are only visible to users who are logged in (profile page for example).
+ - The site currently has a total of 31 pages.
+This includes all account pages, so pages for signing in/out, password reset, and verification pages.
+Some pages are only visible to users who are logged in (profile page for example).

- - Users who are logged in have the option to buy games, while those who aren't logged in cannot.
+ - Users who are logged in have the option to buy games, and leave a review of a product, while those who aren't logged in cannot.

- - User not logged in can only browse the games.
+ - Users not logged in can only browse the games.

  - The site's purpose is to help people find second hand games they'd like to play from a variety of consoles.

 ### **Target Audience**
- - The site is primarily aimed and adults/young adults who enjoy games and want to find their next game to play.
+ - The site is primarily aimed and adults/young adults who enjoy games and want to find a new game to play.

 ## **Code Used**